 A notable focus has been the urban revitalisation and conservation of the UNESCO heritage site in George Town, Penang.

-Completion of works is expected at the end of 2024.
 These initiatives aim to provide state-of-the-art solutions to the rehabilitation of public open spaces and restoration and adaptive re-use of historic structures within the World Heritage Site.

 The George Town project is entirely financed with state and municipal funds and in-kind contributions from Think City.
-The funding covers also AKTC’s provision of advisory and technical services.
+The funding covers AKTC’s provision of advisory and technical services.